chen7david/entix-api/README.md

    - Add the variable to `.env` with a development-appropriate value
    - Add the variable to `.env.example` with a placeholder value
    - Update `.env.test` if needed for test environment
+   - If the variable is needed in Docker containers:
+     - Add to `.devcontainer/docker-compose.yml` with a default value
+     - Use the syntax: `${VAR_NAME:-default_value}`

 3. **CI/CD Pipeline**
    - Add the secret in GitHub Actions